Related Posts

 Delivery Methods

-Another significant challenge lies in finding effective delivery methods for peptide-based anti-Lyme disease agents.
+Another significant challenge is finding effective delivery methods for peptide-based anti-Lyme disease agents.
 Peptides often have poor oral bioavailability due to their susceptibility to enzymatic degradation in the gastrointestinal tract.
-Intravenous administration may be a viable option; however, it can be inconvenient for patients requiring long-term treatment.
+Intravenous administration may be viable; however, it can be inconvenient for patients requiring long-term treatment.
 Developing alternative delivery routes or formulations that improve absorption and distribution while maintaining therapeutic levels is essential for successful translation into clinical practice.

 Cost-Effectiveness